 Please visit our donation page – you can make a one time online donation or set up a monthly donation schedule.

-Can I donate non-cash items like cell phones, computers, jewelry, land or stock?
+Can I donate non-cash items like land or stock?

 How do I change, update, pause or cancel my monthly gift?

-What percentage of my donation goes toward the soldiers (program costs)?
+What percentage of my donation goes toward the veterans (program costs)?

-What does it cost on average to fund a retreat (2016 figures)?
+What does it cost on average to fund a session (2017 figures)?

-Lone Survivor Foundation covers all expenses for the retreat program through donations from generous individuals and sponsors, so there are no costs for those who attend.
+Lone Survivor Foundation covers all expenses for each of the programs through donations from generous individuals and sponsors, so there are no costs for those who attend.
 The costs for:

-- Individual, MST and Care Partner Retreats average about $3,000 per individual.
+- Individual Sessions average about $3,000 per individual.